jdh4/name2id/README.md

 ## How to use it?

-Add this line to your `~/.bashrc` file on each cluster (Adroit, Della, Perseus, Tiger, Tigressdata and Traverse):
+Add this line to your `~/.bashrc` file on each cluster (Adroit, Della, Stellar, Tiger, Tigressdata and Traverse):

 ```bash
 alias name2id='/home/jdh4/bin/name2id'